Behnam-sn/Castle-Docusaurus/docs/database/database.md

 ## What is a Database?

+## What is a DBMS?

 A database management system is a software to store, organize, manage, and retrieve data.

-## What type of information is stored in a database?
+## What Type of Information is Stored in a Database?

 A database is a software component that’s critical in almost every modern application,
 whether the database is on your personal phone, computer, or the internet.